 Enter the server password and click Accept to connect to it.

-You now have configured a ARK server on a Scaleway Virtual Instance, installed basic protection through UFW and are ready to invite your friends to build your tribe on the server.
+You now have created, started and configured an ARK server on a Scaleway Instance, installed basic protection through UFW and are ready to invite your friends to build your tribe on the server.
 For more information about customization and additional mods, refer to the official ARK Community platform.